IS • Information Systems

 IS 485 · Data Modeling and Architecture 3 Credits

-This course examines various data modeling and architecture options available to database administrators and helps students identify the best options for particular business information needs, taking into consideration complex factors such as performance, scalability, adaptability and available database platforms.
+Examination of various data modeling and architecture options available to database administrators.
+Students will identify the best options for particular business information needs, taking into consideration complex factors such as performance, scalability, adaptability and database platforms.

 IS 490 · Information Systems Capstone 3 Credits